 This is the type of thing that makes me want to spread the word of health more!
 Amazing results after one of our consults.

-During stressful events, your adrenal glands secrete hormones that help your body respond to the stressors; increase blood sugar, rate of breathing, cellular metabolism and blood flow.
-They also produce cortisol (which everyone recognizes as the ‘belly fat’ hormone), but also estrogen (men produce estrogen from adrenals), testosterone, thyroid and many other hormones; all which regulate metabolism, immune system, reproductive, mineral balance and excretory functions.
+During stressful events, your adrenal glands secrete hormones that help your body respond to the stressors; increase blood sugar, rate of breathing, cellular metabolism, and blood flow.
+They also produce cortisol (which everyone recognizes as the ‘belly fat’ hormone), but also estrogen (men produce estrogen from adrenals), testosterone, thyroid, and many other hormones; all of which regulate metabolism, immune system, reproductive, mineral balance, and excretory functions.

 Signs of adrenal fatigue: